Bodybuilding

 - The light days are for hypertrophy and strengthening the tendons.
 That means HIGH reps and forcing a lot of blood into the muscle.
 You are not trying to kill yourself on the light days.
 You are trying to strengthen the supportive area by forcing a lot of blood through those joints, tendons, and musculature.
 Reps are in the 15-30 range.

-- Rest between sets is minimal on the light days.
-The goal is to achieve the greatest muscle pump possible to stretch the fascia of muscle cells to stimulate muscle growth.
+- Rest between sets is minimal on light days.
+The goal is to achieve the most significant muscle pump possible to stretch the fascia of muscle cells to stimulate muscle growth.

 - Train with an internal focus on the light days.
 Focus on the mind-muscle contraction and mindfully contracting muscles to move the weight from A to B.